 New York City Economic Development Corporation (NYCEDC)'s Sunset Park District is an emerging hub for industry and climate innovation.
 Composed of the Brooklyn Army Terminal (BAT), the South Brooklyn Marine Terminal (SBMT), and the Made in New York (MiNY) campus, the District is home to more than 150 businesses employing more than 4,000 people today across 5 million square feet of space.
-As part of the City's investment in the Green Economy, NYCEDC is redeveloping SBMT into a world-class offshore wind hub and activating space for established, growing, and startup stage industrial businesses including 300,000 square feet at BAT and 700,000 square feet at MiNY over the next 10 years.
+As part of the

+City's investment in the Green Economy, NYCEDC is redeveloping SBMT into a world-class offshore wind hub and activating space for established, growing, and startup stage industrial businesses including 300,000 square feet at BAT and 700,000 square feet at MiNY over the next 10 years.
 The planned redevelopment will center around the forthcoming Climate Innovation Hub at BATiii.

-iPlease refer to "The Center for Climate Solutions at Governors Island" on p.92 partnerships with dozens of community, environmental justice, research and business partners
+&lt;sup>1Please refer to "The Center for Climate Solutions at Governors Island" on p.92

-^a The consortium consists of Core Partners (Stony Brook University, BCG, Georgia Tech, GOLES, Pratt Institute, Pace University, University of Washington), Affiliate Partners (City University of New York, Duke University, Moody's Corporation, New York University, SUNY Maritime College, University of Oxford) with additional
+&lt;sup>11 The consortium consists of Core Partners (Stony Brook University, BCG, Georgia Tech, GOLES, Pratt Institute, Pace University, University of Washington), Affiliate Partners (City University of New York, Duke University, Moody's Corporation, New York University, SUNY Maritime College, University of Oxford) with additional partnerships with dozens of community, environmental justice, research and business partners

-^{III} Please refer to "The Climate Innovation Hub" on p.92
+Please refer to "The Climate Innovation Hub" on p.92